Annamayya9/Car-Detection-with-YOLO/README.md

 9. scipy
 10. yad2k (Yet Another DarkNet 2 Keras)- to import YOLO

+## Usage
+1. Install the data_model folder and the IPYNB file.
+2. Download the pre-trained YOLO weights and place them in the weights directory.
+3. Execute the steps mentioned above for filtering boxes, non-max suppression, and evaluation.

 ## Working
 ### 1. Installing Packages
 Ensure you have the required packages installed.